canguiano13/roll-call/README.md

 - Message moderation capabilities
 - Templates for quick event creation

-This project was made as a part of CS496: Cloud Computing during the Spring 2025 session.
+This project was made as a part of CS496: Cloud Computing at SDSU.

 ## Authors:
 Carlos Anguiano, Vincent Huynh, Bobby Tomlinson, Jaelen Crite, Logan Wolff